pnp/powerplatform-samples/samples/security-role-management/README.md

 # Power Platform Teams Management

 ## Summary

-This solution allows admins to manage assignment of Security Roles, Column Secuirty Profiles, and Users to Azure AD synced teams via a Canvas App.
+This solution allows admins to manage assignment of Security Roles, Column Security Profiles, and Users to Azure AD synced teams via a Canvas App.

-I have also included a Power Automate Cloud Flow to create AAD synced team for demo purposes
+I have also included a Power Automate Cloud Flow to create AAD synced team for demo purposes.

 ![picture of the sample](assets/Preview.png)

 ## Applies to

 * [Microsoft Power Apps](https://docs.microsoft.com/powerapps/)

-## Compatibility

 ## Authors